rdimas-ut/rdimas-ut/README.md

 # Howdy🐋, 𝗜'𝗺 Ruben Dimas!

 Completed my BS in Chemistry, BS in Mathematics, and CS Certificate at UT Austin in Spring of 2020.
-Currently looking for work as a developer.
+Currently looking for work as a software engineer.

 🦀 I’m currently working on finding a new project to work on in Rust<br /> 🌱 I’m currently learning Rust, and Elixir  <br />